 Louise has been dancing for over 25 years and teaching for the past decade.
-She has always had a strong passion for dance and specializes in Irish Step, Tap, Jazz and Ballet.
+She has always had a strong passion for dance and specializes in Irish Dance, Tap, Jazz and Ballet.
 Louise and her family moved to the U.S from Dublin, Ireland when she was a child.
 After witnessing her first Irish dance performance, Louise was eager to learn the dance for herself.
 She danced competitively for 14 years with An Coimisiún le Rincí Gaelacha (CLRG), and earned the honor of becoming a Champion Irish dancer.
-Louise is a member of the Irish dance organization, Rince Tuatha Nua which provides wonderful opportunities for her dancers here at the studio!
+Louise is a teacher within the Irish dance organization Rince Tuatha Nua which is affiliated with Cumann Rince Dea Mheasa in Ireland.
 Louise enjoys working with students of all ages and levels, from the little toddlers to our award winning competitive dancers.

 Louise is a graduate of Bridgewater State University, where she double majored in Elementary Education and English Literature.
 While attending Bridgewater, Louise was a member of the dance program where she performed in jazz and modern dance styles.
 Immediately following college, Louise began teaching dance and fitness classes to children and adults in the South Shore, while also working as a preschool teacher.
 Louise opened the doors to MLSD in March 2012 and enjoys sharing her love of dance each and every day.
 She believes it is a great way to form friendships, build confidence, and live a healthy lifestyle!
 When Louise isn't dancing, she enjoys spending time with family & friends... especially her husband, daughter and dog Bruin!